20 Veneers + 1 Implant

 “Cosmetic success is determined before the porcelain is even made—in the design process, not the laboratory.”

 Asymmetrical gum architecture is surprisingly common and often goes unaddressed in cosmetic cases.
 Dentists focus on the teeth—their color, shape, and alignment—while overlooking that teeth are framed by gum tissue.
 When that frame is uneven, the teeth will appear uneven no matter how perfectly crafted they may be.
+Addressing gum architecture as the first step in every comprehensive cosmetic case ensures the foundation determines the outcome.

 Patient Goals